gianlumolinari/AstrodynamicsToolbox/README.md

 This is an ongoing project.

 The current focus is on building a robust and extensible foundation for:
-	•	classical mission design workflows
+	- classical mission design workflows
-	•	CR3BP periodic orbit computation and continuation
+	- CR3BP periodic orbit computation and continuation
-	•	invariant manifold analysis
+	- invariant manifold analysis
-	•	benchmark validation against literature and ephemerides
+	- benchmark validation against literature and ephemerides

 Planned future directions include:
-	•	more automated regression tests
+	- more automated regression tests
-	•	additional optimization workflows
+	- additional optimization workflows
-	•	improved manifold-surface visualization
+	- improved manifold-surface visualization
-	•	expanded small-body targeting tools
+	- expanded small-body targeting tools
-	•	higher-fidelity models beyond the CRTBP where appropriate
+	- higher-fidelity models beyond the CR3BP

 ⸻

 Design Principles

 The toolbox is being developed with the following priorities:
-	•	modularity — reusable functions under the +astro package
+	- modularity — reusable functions under the +astro package
-	•	transparency — examples written as readable workflows rather than black boxes
+	- transparency — examples written as readable workflows rather than black boxes
-	•	validation — benchmark scripts included alongside development and demo cases
+	- validation — benchmark scripts included alongside development and demo cases
-	•	research utility — suitable for both learning and more advanced exploratory work
+	- research utility — suitable for both learning and more advanced exploratory work

 ⸻

 Notes
-	•	Most examples are written as transparent scripts to make the workflow easy to inspect and adapt.
+	- Most examples are written as transparent scripts to make the workflow easy to inspect and adapt.
-	•	Validation scripts are especially useful as reference cases when extending the toolbox.
+	- Validation scripts are especially useful as reference cases when extending the toolbox.
-	•	The CR3BP branch is being developed with a strong emphasis on literature consistency and benchmark reproducibility.
+	- The CR3BP branch is being developed with a strong emphasis on literature consistency and benchmark reproducibility.
-	•	Some visualizations, especially invariant-manifold plots, may continue to evolve as benchmark cases and plotting conventions are refined.
+	- Some visualizations, especially invariant-manifold plots, may continue to evolve as benchmark cases and plotting conventions are refined.

 ⸻